schroeder-g/schroeder-g/README.md

 -----

-If you're interested in new technologies like VR, IoT, or Artificial Intelligence, follow my blog or shoot me a message at <a href="https://fourseven.xyz">fourseven.xyz</a> or schroedergoncalves@gmail.com
+If you're interested in new technologies like VR, IoT, or Artificial Intelligence, follow my blog or shoot me a message at <a href="https://alex-g.me">alex-g.me</a> or schroedergoncalves at gmail dot com

 Stay hacking!